 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Use an effective form of birth control to keep from getting pregnant during treatment and for at least 6 months after the last dose of this medicine.

 - Do not breastfeed during treatment and for 1 month after your last dose.

-- Tell your doctor if you have kidney disease, liver disease, heart disease, or heart rhythm problems.
+- Tell your doctor if you have kidney disease, liver disease, heart disease, heart rhythm problems, or high blood pressure.

 - This medicine may cause the following problems:

-- Bone marrow problems, such as myelodysplastic syndrome or acute myeloid leukemia
+- Bone marrow problems, including myelodysplastic syndrome or acute myeloid leukemia

 - High blood pressure

 - Nervous system problem, including posterior reversible encephalopathy syndrome (PRES)

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.